a-bangk/snippets.eu/README.md

 ## Branches

-* Live: the live version running.
+* production: the live version running.
 Tested and works
-* Main : Code branch all works starts from and returns to
+* main : Code branch all works starts from and returns to
 * snip-### : A specific feature reflecting the user story, task, bug ,or epic in Jira.
 If Jira item is an epic, other branches come out of here, to keep main in a runnable.
+* build-YYMMDD : Builds that merged to production

 # Hosting